ChenKimhi/work-stealing-thread-pool/README.md

 This project contains two main parts:
 #### part 1: implementing a Work Stealing Threads Pool
 A multi-threaded pool of "processors" or "workers", where each processor is a thread that have its own queue of tasks.
 Tasks may depend on other sub-tasks.
 When a processor is working on a such a task, the main task has a deferred result (implemented using lambda callbacks) and is removed from the queue until all sub-tasks are completed.
-The processor handling such a task Spawns the sub-tasks to its own queue and continue to handles tasks on his queue.
+The processor handling such a task Spawns the sub-tasks to its own queue and continue to handle tasks on its queue.
 When a processor's task is empty, he tries to steal tasks from other processors' queues.
 If a processor has no tasks to handle and it couldn't find any other queue to steal from (a queue with more than 1 task), the processor (thread) goes to sleep and wait for tasks to handle.
 Any time a new task or a deferred task is added to the queue, all threads are notified and compete each other on stealing tasks to handle.

 **Testing:**